Garden-path sentence: Difficulties in revision

-Recent research on garden-path sentences has utilized adult second language learners, or L2 learners, to study difficulties in revision of the initial parsing of garden-path sentences.
+Recent research has utilized adult second-language learners, or L2 learners, to study difficulties in revision of the initial parsing of garden-path sentences.
 During the processing of garden-path sentences, the reader has an initial parse of the sentence, but often has to revise their parse because it is incorrect.
 Unlike adult native speakers, children tend to have difficulty revising their first parsing of the sentence.
-This difficulty in revision is attributed to the underdeveloped executive functioning of children.
+This difficulty is attributed to the underdeveloped executive functioning of children.
 Executive functioning skills are utilized when the initial parsing of a sentence needs to be discarded for a revised parsing, and underdeveloped or damaged executive functioning impairs this ability.
 As the child ages and their executive functioning completes development, they gain the ability to revise the initial incorrect parsing.
 However, difficulties in revision are not unique to children.
-Adult L2 learners also exhibit difficulty in revisions, but the difficulties cannot be attributed to underdeveloped executive functioning like in children.
+Adult L2 learners also exhibit difficulty in revisions, but the difficulties cannot be attributed to underdeveloped executive functioning.

-In a 2015 study, adult L2 learners were compared to adult native speakers and native speaking children in revision and processing of garden-path sentences using act-out errors and eye movement.
-Adult native English speakers, English speaking children, and adult English L2 learners were shown garden-path sentences or disambiguated garden-path sentences that either had reference information or no reference information and then asked to act out the sentence.
-Adult L2 speakers had fewer act-out errors than native speaking children when the garden-path sentence was presented with referential information, similarly to the adult native speakers that present less act-out errors than both the adult L2 learners and native speaking children.
+In a 2015 study, adult L2 learners were compared to adult native speakers and native-speaking children in revision and processing of garden-path sentences using act-out errors and eye movement.
+Adult native English speakers, English-speaking children, and adult English L2 learners were shown garden-path sentences or disambiguated garden-path sentences that either had reference information or no reference information and then asked to act out the sentence.
+Adult L2 speakers had fewer act-out errors than native-speaking children when the garden-path sentence was presented with referential information, similarly to the adult native speakers that present less act-out errors than both the adult L2 learners and native-speaking children.
 Adult L2 speakers and native adult speakers were able to use discourse and referential information to aid in their processing of the garden-path sentences.
 This ability could be due to the adults’ developed executive functioning allowing them more cognitive resources, discourse and referential information, to aid in parsing and revision.
 Additionally, the use of discourse and referential information could be due to L1-transfer because Italian and English share the same sentence structure.
-However, when the garden-path sentences are disambiguated and then presented, the adult L2 speakers had the highest act-out error rate followed by native speaking children and then by adult native speakers.
-The results of this study indicate that difficulties in parsing revision are more common than originally thought and are not just confined to children or individuals with reduced executive functioning.
+However, when the garden-path sentences are disambiguated and then presented, the adult L2 speakers had the highest act-out error rate followed by native-speaking children and then by adult native speakers.
+The results of this study indicate that difficulties in parsing revision are more common than originally thought and are not confined to children or individuals with reduced executive functioning.
 Adults, both native speakers and L2 learners, use discourse and referential information in parsing and sentence processing.
-But adult L2 learners and native speaking children had similar error rates for garden-path sentences with no reference information, indicating systematic revision failure.
+But adult L2 learners and native-speaking children had similar error rates for garden-path sentences with no reference information, indicating systematic revision failure.